Cyb3rC3lt/Cyb3rC3lt.github.io/index.md

   root@kali:~# cat about.txt
 </div>

 Welcome to my little site focusing on ICS Cyber Security which you can read about in my [Blog](blog.md).
-After passing the OSCP my aim is to move into pen testing Industrial Control Systems hence the interest.
+After passing the OSCP my aim is to move into penetration testing Industrial Control Systems hence the interest.